jerryneedell/swfologger/README.md

 * "DP\n" deletes swfoplayback.txt “HALT” shutdown the Pi
 * "WIPE\n" deletes both the swfoplayback.txt and swfolog.txt files

+Commands reveived are alos written to the log file.

 The normal sequence is:
 ```